Paek Nam-un

 Paek Nam-un (백남운; 11 February 1894 – 12 June 1979) was a Korean economist, educator, and political activist during the Japanese colonial period and later a politician in the Democratic People's Republic of Korea.

-As a professor of economics at Yeonhee College, he was a leading socialist theorist who applied Marxist principles to Korean history to counter the official narratives of the Japanese colonial government.
+As a professor of economics at Yeonhee College, he was a leading socialist theorist and applied Marxist principles to Korean history to counter the official narrative of the Japanese colonial government.
 Along with his colleague Lee Soon-Tak, he was a prominent figure among anti-colonial intellectuals.
 After Korea's liberation in 1945, Paek became a leader in the Nam Joseon New Democratic Party and advocated for a "New Democracy" through a broad "National Unification Front" that would unite various political parties and social classes.

 In April 1948, Paek traveled to North Korea for a unification conference and remained there permanently.
 He subsequently held several high-ranking posts in the new government, serving as North Korea's first Minister of Education from 1948 to 1956 and later as Chairman of the Supreme People's Assembly from 1967 to 1972.

 Biography

 Early life

 Paek Nam-un was born in Gochang-gun, Jeonbuk Province, on 11 February 1894.
 In 1912, at the age of 18, he entered the Suwon Agriculture and Forestry School.
-He was able to live in a dormitory, and since tuition was free and he received an additional subsidy, he could concentrate on his studies.
+He lived in a dormitory, and since tuition was free and he received an additional scholarship, he could concentrate on his studies.
 After graduating in March 1915, he fulfilled a mandatory teaching appointment at Ganghwa Public Elementary School.

 After teaching for two years, he took a position as an engineer with the Ganghwa-gun Forestry Cooperative, where he worked for one year.
 Concerned about Korea's future under colonial rule and driven by a new intellectual curiosity, he decided to pursue further studies in Japan.
-He moved to Japan in 1918 and began his studies, eventually graduating from the Tokyo University of Commerce (now Hitotsubashi University) in April 1925.
+He moved there in 1918, eventually graduating from the Tokyo University of Commerce (now Hitotsubashi University) in April 1925.

-Upon his return to Korea in 1925, he became a professor of economics at Yonhee College (now Yonsei University).
-This was a time of significant political activity.
+Upon his return to Korea in 1925, he became a professor of economics at Yonhee College (now Yonsei University), at a time of significant political activity.
 In April 1925, the Communist Party of Korea was secretly founded in Seoul.
 Socialist and communist ideas had already been introduced to colonial Korea, often through intellectuals returning from Japan.
-In response to the growing anti-Japanese movement, which included the founding of the Communist Party and the rise of a Korean Studies Movement aimed at countering colonial narratives, the Japanese Governor-General intensified suppression.
-This was codified by the Peace Preservation Law of 1925, which was used to dismantle the communist movement.
-Despite this suppression, socialist and communist thought continued to spread, as it was closely linked with the ideology of the anti-Japanese independence movement.
+In response to the growing anti-Japanese movement, which included the founding of the Communist Party and the rise of a Korean Studies Movement, aimed at countering colonial narratives.
+The Japanese Governor-General intensified suppression efforts, codified by the Peace Preservation Law of 1925, which was used to dismantle the communist movement.
+Despite this, socialist and communist thought continued to spread, as it was closely linked with the ideology of the anti-Japanese independence movement.